Keith-43/iShader/README.md

+## Notice

+This fork of iShader has been specifically optimized for use with the [Book iShader](https://github.com/Treata11/Book-iShader) sample project.
+In this version, Metal resources are directly copied and not precompiled or processed like in the original package.

 # iShader

 iShader is a collection of open-source shaders written in Metal targeted for SwiftUI projects.
 The package is organized into different submodules based on use cases & functionality of shaders: